 Amy Schroeder – Violin

-Ms. Schroeder is proud to serve as music faculty member at Vassar College.
-She also recently formed the Schroeder Umansky Duo with her husband Felix Umansky, internationally celebrated cellist and member of the Harlem Quartet.
-In 2002 she was the recipient of the Henrietta and Albert J. Ziegle Jr. Scholarship, which provided the tuition for her studies at Juilliard where she was a student of Sally Thomas and the Juilliard String Quartet.
+Ms. Schroeder has soloed with orchestras across the globe including the Buffalo Philharmonic, the Nagoya Philharmonic Orchestra, the Spanish National Orchestra, the Colombia National Orchestra, the Cabrillo Festival Orchestra, the Amherst Symphony, the Clarence Symphony, and the Hilton Head Symphony.
+An avid chamber musician she plays in the Schroeder Umansky Duo with her husband, Felix Umansky and Trio Raconteur with Umansky and their friend and colleague Yalin Chi.
+In 2002 Schroeder was the recipient of the Henrietta and Albert J. Ziegle Jr. Scholarship, which provided the tuition for her studies at Juilliard where she was a student of Sally Thomas and the Juilliard String Quartet.
 Growing up in Buffalo, NY Ms. Schroeder began her violin studies with Karen Campbell and Thomas Halpin.
 She currently plays on two different violins, a Fernando Gagliano made in 1771 on loan to her from the Five Partners Foundation, and a violin made by Nathan Slobodkin in 2012.
-In New York Ms. Schroeder teaches violin and piano to students of all ages, and in her spare time she enjoys composing, traveling with her husband, and scuba diving.
+In New York Ms. Schroeder teaches violin and piano to students of all ages, and in her spare time she enjoys being with her daughter and husband, writing music, doing crafty things, and when given the opportunity - scuba diving.

 Domenic Salerni – Violin